Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

 Resident worries not everyone is receiving proper testing

-It's the dangers these chemicals pose that has put East Palestine residents on edge over the past two weeks.
+It's the dangers these chemicals pose putting East Palestine residents on edge over the past two weeks.

-During an intense community town hall meeting Wednesday in a high school gym, East Palestine Mayor Trent Conaway addressed the February 6 controlled detonations, saying the only option was to release the chemicals manually or risk greater danger to residents.
+In a town hall meeting Wednesday, East Palestine Mayor Trent Conaway addressed the February 6 controlled detonations, saying the only option was to release the chemicals manually or risk greater danger to residents.

-"Yes, harmful chemicals went into the air.
-I am truly sorry, but that is the only option we had.
-If we didn't do that, then they were going to blow up, and we were going to have shrapnel all across this town."

-Jami Cozza, an East Palestine resident who attended the meeting and was vocal about the issues her family have been facing since the train derailed, said she will not return home until it's safe.
-Cozza told CNN she's staying at a hotel paid for by the train company due to toxicity in her home cause by the derailment.
+Jami Cozza, an East Palestine resident, said she will not return home until it's safe.
+Cozza told CNN she's staying at a hotel paid for by the train company due to toxicity in her home.

 Cozza explained the train company told her it was safe to return home after conducting air testing.
-However, she insisted the company run soil and water tests, and only then did a toxicologist deem her house unsafe.
+She insisted the company run soil and water tests, and only then did a toxicologist deem her house unsafe.

 Cozza noted the company has also offered to pay all of her moving expenses.
 "It's not about the money.
 It's about our house," she said.